 RENO, Nev.
 (Sept.
 17, 2019) – Nine individuals and three organizations received awards recognizing their passion and leadership in cancer control on Monday, Sept.
 16 at the Nevada Cancer Control Summit Awards Luncheon.
 Awardees included nurses, physicians, a state senator, and more.

-Seven individuals and two organizations received awards recognizing their passion and leadership in cancer control on Monday, Nov.
-6 at the Nevada Cancer Control Summit Awards Luncheon.
-Awardees included an oncology nurse, a breast surgeon, a cancer advocate, and more.
+Nine individuals and two organizations received awards recognizing their passion and leadership in cancer control on Monday, Sept.
+17 at the Nevada Cancer Control Summit Awards Luncheon.
+Awardees included nurses, physicians, a state assemblywoman, and more.

 We have scholarships!

 This year the Nevada Cancer Control Summit has a limited number of scholarship opportunities for both students and cancer registry professionals who wish to attend the Summit but may not otherwise be able to attend due to cost.
 This exciting opportunity has been made possible through support from the Heath Foundation, which supports cancer research and advocacy, and the Nevada Central Cancer Registry.

 Nevada Cancer Coalition's most recent survivorship project is a new partnership bringing information and support to the community in the places where they go to find information -- public libraries throughout the state.
 Nine libraries in Washoe, Elko, Eureka, and Lander counites will feature the educational displays throughout the month of June, along with library resources and books on various cancer topics.

 Three northern Nevada nonprofits received free automatic sunscreen dispensers and a supply of sunscreen through a community donation program launched by Nevada Cancer Coalition (NCC).
 The organizations selected through an application process include Community Health Alliance Record Street Health Center for the Homeless, Truckee Meadows Parks Foundation (TMPF), and Northern Nevada Children’s Cancer Foundation.